mike-moores/react-to-web-api/README.md

 ## Exercise options

-* Understand where and how each component is being used
+* Understand where and how each component is being used (you will find some code you can reuse.
+Remember DRY!)

   - Make small changes to confirm your hypotheses
   - Reset all changes you've made since last commit with `git checkout .`

 * The database can be updated by many users.
-Simulate this by opening a second browser, having one add a record, and make a 'refresh button' on the second one, which updates the records the client side knows about.
-Example steps:
+Simulate this by making a 'refresh button'.
+You may have seen some functionality do something similar already.
+Open a second browser tab and make a new record for the list.
+Then, click your refresh button on your original tab and see if your component renders the new entry you created.
+Example steps you may take to complete this task:

   - [ ] 1.
 Build the button and get it to log something when you click it
   - [ ] 2.
-Get the click to send a GET to your API, and get the server to prove it received it
+Get the click to send a GET request to your API, and get the server to log something to show that the request has been made sucessfully
   - [ ] 3.
 Get the server to respond with the list of current records/widgets.
   - [ ] 4.
-Get the client-side to receive that response, and update the client-side state so you can see all the new records
+Get the client-side to receive the response from the server, and update the client-side state so you can now see all the new records

 * Extend the details that are stored in widgets - add a `rating` field to what is displayed and on the add form